joshrotenberg/redisctl/docs/src/cloud/commands/subscriptions.md

 - Check that your API key has access to the subscription

 **"Cannot delete subscription with active databases"**
-- Delete all databases first: `redisctl cloud database list --subscription-id <ID>`
+- Delete all databases first: `redisctl cloud database list --subscription <ID>`
 - Then delete each database before deleting the subscription

 **"Operation timeout"**